 What are the benefits of using Google Pay?

-What about rewards?
+You can earn rewards on your purchases.
 When using your credit card via Google Pay, you earn rewards on your purchases in the same way as you would using your physical card.
 You may also be able to add store loyalty cards to Google Pay – and as a user, you can access exclusive offers and discounts just for using the payment system.

 Can you use Google Pay with any credit card?